miangelisse-ux/miangelisse/README.md

 ## How to Explore My Work

-1. Browse the repositories linked above.
+1. Review the repositories listed above to see my projects in detail.
-2. Check the `README.md` in each project for **setup instructions, code structure, and usage**.
+2. Consult each project’s `README.md` for **setup instructions, project structure, and implementation insights**.
-3. Explore my `src/` folders for the actual scripts and automation logic.
+3. Dive into the `src/` directories to explore the scripts, automation workflows, and solutions I developed.
+4. Visit my live site to see my CRM Solutions business in action: [SureCatch](https://miangelisse-ux.github.io/SureCatch/)

 ---